teivah/cracking/README.md

 * Complete binary tree where each node is smaller than its children
 * Insert is started by inserting the element at the bottom (to maintain the complete tree property), then swapping with its parent (O(log n))
 * Extract min element: remove the root (min), then swap it with the bottommost/rightmost element, then we try to fix the new root by either swapping it with the left or the right (min of the two children)

-Tries (prefix trees):
-* n-ary tree in which characters are stored at each node
-* Each path down the tree may represent a word
-* Null node to indicate a complete word

 ### Graph